A Day in the Life of Director of Content Gabriel Turner

 You can also see him in action on our YouTube channel!

-1. Tell me about yourself and what your role is like at Centerfield?
+1. Tell us about yourself and what your role is like at Centerfield?

 I focus on strengthening the relationship between our written and video content on Security.org for topics such as home security, identity theft, VPN, cyberbullying, and package theft.
 I work closely with our talented writers and editors on providing high quality and well-researched written content.
 I find it interesting to try to figure out what the audience wants when it comes to video content.
 YouTube is a fickle monster, and I love it.
 Failing at times is more useful than succeeding when it comes to video content.
 It is a constant challenge.